-FOLLOW THESE THREE EASY STEPS TO GET ON YOUR WAY TO TAPPING INTO THE MULTIBILLION DOLLAR GOVERNMENT CONTRACTING MARKET
+FOLLOW THESE TWO EASY STEPS TO GET ON YOUR WAY TO TAPPING INTO THE MULTIBILLION DOLLAR GOVERNMENT CONTRACTING MARKET

-1 Identify your NAICS codes and size standards for your industry.
+1. Identify your NAICS codes and size standards for your industry.

-- NAICS codes are used by the government to classify business establishments according to their primary business activities for administrative, contracting, and tax purposes. - A size standard is usually stated in number of employees or average annual receipts and represents the largest size that a business (including its subsidiaries and affiliates) may be to remain classified as a small business for SBA and federal contracting programs.
-SBA Size Standards use NAICS as their basis. - Learn more about NAICS at census.gov/eos/ www/naics and SBA's Size Standards at sba.gov/size-standards.
+- NAICS codes are used by the government to classify business establishments according to their primary business activities for administrative, contracting, and tax purposes. - A size standard is usually stated in number of employees or average annual receipts and represents the largest size that a business (including its subsidiaries and afiliates) may be to remain classified as a small business for SBA and federal contracting programs.
+SBA Size Standards use NAICS as their basis. - Learn more about NAICS at www.census.gov/naics/ and SBA's Size Standards at sba.gov/size-standards.

-Register in SAM and create a winning SAM profile.
+2. Register in SAM and create a winning SAM profile.

-- To sell your products and services to the federal government, your business must be registered in the System for Award Management (SAM).
-Registering with SAM is sometimes referred to as "self-certifying" your small business. - Think of your profile as your business resume.
-It should help you stand out from other vendors and emphasize the benefits of working with your company.
-Your SAM profile must be updated at least once every 12 months to remain active. - Register for SAM at sam.gov.
+- To sell your products and services to the federal government, your business must be registered in the System for Award Management (SAM). - Your SAM profile must be updated at least once every 12 months to remain active. - Register for SAM at sam.gov.